unoriginalscreenname/personal_health_tracker_app/_plan/db/daily-stats-streaks.md

 ```
 1. Get today's date (YYYY-MM-DD)
+2. Check if today's row exists → if yes, return (already initialized)
-2. Get the most recent row from daily_stats (lastDate)
+3. Get the most recent row from daily_stats (lastRow)
-3. If lastDate exists and is before yesterday:
+4. If NO lastRow exists (FIRST DAY EVER):
+   - Just create today's row and return
+   - Don't try to backfill or finalize anything
+5. If lastRow exists:
+   a.
+If lastRow is not finalized, finalize it (it was "today" from previous session)
-   - For each missing day between lastDate+1 and yesterday:
+   b.
+For each missing day between lastRow+1 and yesterday:
-     - Insert row with fasting=0, supplements=0, finalized=1
-     - (These are failures - no data means not compliant)
-4. Finalize yesterday (if yesterday's row exists and not finalized):
-   - Calculate fasting compliance from meal_entries
-   - Calculate supplements completion from supplement_logs
-   - Update yesterday's row with calculated values
-   - Set finalized=1
+      - If it's yesterday: calculate actual stats and finalize
+      - If it's an older gap day: insert as failure (0, 0, finalized=1)
-5. Create today's row:
+   c.
+Create today's row (finalized=0)
-   - Insert with fasting=0, supplements=0, finalized=0
-   - (Will be updated throughout the day as user logs data)
 ```

+### Edge Cases

+**First day ever**: No previous data exists.
+Just create today's row.
+Don't try to finalize "yesterday" because there's no data and no context.

+**App opened yesterday, opened again today**: Normal flow.
+Finalize yesterday's row with calculated stats, create today's row.

+**App not opened for 3 days**: Last row is 3 days ago.
+Backfill the gap days as failures, create today's row.

+**Opened at 11:59pm, then again at 12:01am**: The 11:59pm session created a row for that day.
+At 12:01am (new day), we finalize the previous row and create a new one.

 ### Example Timeline